-Maximize your storage space by turning a window bench seat into a useful storage compartment.
+Maximize your under window storage by turning a window bench seat into a useful storage compartment.

 Anyone with a small room knows that optimizing storage space is high priority.
 After all, no one wants to spend their days tripping over toys and everything else that ends up on the floor.
 Organization is ideal when everything has a place.
 But where can you find extra storage in a space that is already limited?
-Maximize your organization by creating a window seat with storage, both stylish and functional.
+Maximize your organization by creating under window storage with a DIY window bench, both stylish and functional.

-How to Create a DIY Window Seat as a Storage Bench
+How to Create Under Window Storage Ideas with a Window Seat

 Optimizing storage in a built-in window seat is the perfect way to gain space without losing square footage in a small bedroom.
-Not all homes have their own window seat, but if you do this is a great option for a storage bench.
+Not all homes have their own window seat, but if you do, it's a great option for a storage bench.
+You can easily achieve this under a bay window in your living room, in a bedroom, or in a breakfast nook in the dining room.

 Optional Supplies and Power Tools